 Lindner Center of HOPE, Staff Psychologist

-University of Cincinnati, Adjunct Assistant Professor – Department of Psychiatry and Behavioral Neuroscience
+University of Cincinnati, Assistant Professor of Clinical, Department of Psychiatry and Behavioral Neuroscience

-Dr. Knapp-Brown has 25 years of experience in behavioral health organizations and is a licensed Ph.D. psychologist with specialty certification and training in substance use disorders, co-occurring psychiatric disorders, mood disorders, dialectical behavior therapy, and healthcare management.
+Dr. Knapp-Brown has 25 years of experience in behavioral health organizations and is a licensed Ph.D. psychologist with specialty certification and training in substance use disorders, co-occurring psychiatric disorders, mood disorders, dialectical behavior therapy CRAFT, problem gambling, and healthcare management.
 She is part of the Lindner Center of HOPE team which designed and is providing specialty treatment programming for persons with addictions and combined psychiatric and addictive disorders.
 With her specialized training and expertise in Dialectical Behavior Therapy, she is a key member of the hospital’s DBT Team which offers individual and group programming using this highly effective treatment approach.
+Dr. Knapp-Brown has received intensive training in CRAFT, which helps families of persons with substance use disorders encourage their loved one to seek treatment and to improve life satisfaction for the family.
+In addition, Dr. Knapp-Brown has received specialty training in Cognitive Behavioral Therapy for Insomnia ( CBT-I).
+This highly effective approach is designed to treat insomnia by identifying and replacing thoughts and behaviors that cause or worsen sleep problems with habits that promote sound sleep without medication.

 Prior to joining the Lindner Center of HOPE in 2008, Dr. Knapp-Brown provided psychological treatment and assessment services at hospitals, community behavioral health agencies, and a Veterans Administration medical center.
 She has also served in a leadership role directing clinical services within general and specialty hospitals as well as community based agencies.
 She previously directed both a state department and a county government agency charged with development, financing, and oversight of drug and alcohol treatment and prevention services.